KiDS-1000 cosmology: Combined second- and third-order shear statistics: Validation of data vector estimator

 The resulting posteriors are shown in Fig.~\ref{fig:MCCMC_estimator}.
 Our first observation is that similar to the finding of \citetalias{Heydenreich2023}, combining second-order with third-order shear statistics significantly improves the constraining power on $S_8$ and $\Omega_\mathrm{m}$.
-Compared to the $E_n$-only, the $S_8$-$\Omega_\mathrm{m}$ FoM increases by $93\%$ and for the $\MapMapMap$-only by even $233\%$.
+Compared to the $E_n$-only, the $S_8$-$\Omega_\mathrm{m}$ FoM increases by $93\%$ and for the $\MapMapMap$-only by $233\%$.
 For these improvements, we have not considered that the posteriors of the individual statistics are bound by the priors on $\Omm$, meaning that the improvements are lower bounds.
-Compared to the analysis based on $\kappa$ mocks (see Fig.~\ref{fig:MCCMC_combinations}), the posteriors are broader, because the covariance based on $\kappa$ maps also uses information outside the patches since the boundaries are not removed.
+Compared to the analysis based on $\kappa$ mock data (see Fig.~\ref{fig:MCCMC_combinations}), the posteriors are broader because the covariance based on $\kappa$ maps also uses information outside the patches since the boundaries were not removed.
 This decreases the variance between the patches.
 A further difference is that the $\kappa$ analysis is not subject to masks and uses a slightly larger effective area.
-Although we rescale the covariance to correct for the different effective areas, we find in \cite{Linke2023} that this rescaling is not necessarily accurate.
-Lastly, we notice that our modelling within the KiDS-1000 uncertainty is accurate, which we quantify by measuring the shift of the maximum-a-posterior (MAP) from the true values in the matter density parameter $\Delta \Omm < 0.02\, \sigma_{\Omm}$ and in the clustering amplitude $\Delta S_8 < 0.05\, \sigma_{S_8}$ with respect to the averaged noisy mock data vector and the KiDS-1000 uncertainty.
-We define the MAP as the maximum of the one-dimensional marginal distributions.
+Although we rescaled the covariance to correct for the different effective areas, we found in \cite{Linke2023} that this rescaling is not necessarily accurate.
+Lastly, we notice that our modelling within the KiDS-1000 uncertainty is accurate, which we quantified by measuring the shift of the maximum of the posterior (MP) from the true values in the matter density parameter $\Delta \Omm < 0.02\, \sigma_{\Omm}$ and in the clustering amplitude $\Delta S_8 < 0.05\, \sigma_{S_8}$ with respect to the averaged noisy mock data vector and the KiDS-1000 uncertainty.
+We define the MP as the maximum of the one-dimensional marginal distributions.